oskardudycz/EventSourcing.NetCore/Sample/EventStoreDB/ECommerce/README.md

     - PG Admin - IDE for postgres.
 Available at: http://localhost:5050.
         - Login: `admin@pgadmin.org`, Password: `admin`
         - To connect to server Use host: `postgres`, user: `postgres`, password: `Password12!`
-4. Open, build and run `ECommerce.sln` solution.
+4. Open, build and run `ECommerce.slnx` solution.
     - Swagger should be available at: http://localhost:5000/index.html